-Are you buying a new home in Fort Worth?
+Buying or selling a home in Fort Worth?
 DFW Skyline Realty can help.

-So they understand exactly what to expect, I'll furnish buyers with an overview of the entire deal.
+So they understand exactly what they can expect, I'll provide buyers with an outline of the whole deal.

-Here are my nine steps to purchasing a home.
+These are my nine steps to buying a home.

-When you start your search, you'll probably want to make a check list of features you want, get a feel for what neighborhoods you want to live in, and start planning around your budget.
+You'll want to create a check list of features you need to have, get a feeling for what neighborhoods and school districts you'd like to live in, and begin working on your budget.

-Keeping your mortgage payment less than or around 30 percent of your net monthly income is a good rule of thumb to adhere to.
+Keeping your mortgage payment less than or around 30 percent of your net monthly income is a good guideline to adhere to.

-Step 2 – Talk to a real estate agent
+Step 2 – Speak with a real estate agent

 That's where I can help.

-I'd be happy to set up a time to get together with you and talk about why you want to buy a home and get an idea of your plans for the future.
+I'd like to plan a time to get together with you and speak with you about your real estate needs and get an idea of your upcoming plans.

-DFW Skyline Realty partners with some of Fort Worth's best mortgage professionals, so you're in great hands.
+DFW Skyline Realty works with some of Fort Worth's best mortgage professionals, so you'll be in great hands.

-They will help you choose which kind of loan is best for you, as well as help you get qualified.
+They can help you figure out which kind of loan is best for you, as well as help you get qualified.

-After we meet for the first time, I'll start finding available homes on the market that are a good fit for you.
+Following our first meeting, I'll start finding houses on the market that are a good fit for you.

-I'll preview most of the houses and exclude the duds, and then we'll set up appointments to view the houses when it's convenient for you.
+I'll get a sneak peek of most of the houses and throw out the duds, and then we'll set up appointments to view the homes when it's convenient for you.

-When we tour the houses, I'll identify good features and negative ones.
-I'll even ask you about things you like and don't like.
+When we view houses, I'll call attention to good features, as well as bad ones.
+I'll also ask you to tell us about things you like and don't like.

-Frequently, buyers amend their wish list as we view houses and some items become far more crucial than others.
+Oftentimes, buyers amend their must-have list as we view houses and some features become more important than others.

-If that's the case, I'll search all the listings once again and narrow it down to the house you've been wishing for.
+If that's the case, I'll search the listings another time and trim it down to the house of your dreams.

-My knowledge of the Fort Worth market is a fundamental aspect in your home search.
-I am informed of all the school districts and neighborhoods, and I will communicate what areas are "hot" and warrant prompt action and some that are "cold" and allow for careful analysis.
+My awareness of the Fort Worth home market is a fundamental aspect in your home search.
+I'm conscious of all the school districts and neighborhoods, and I'll alert you to which areas are "hot" and warrant immediate action and some that are "cool" and allow for more consideration.

-As we tour homes, I'll be sure to tell you if the asking price has room for bargaining or if I believe the house is "priced to sell."
+As we tour houses, I'll be sure to tell you if the list price has room for negotiation or if I believe the house is "priced to sell."

-Be mindful and be sure to ask plenty of questions, as every real estate agent in Fort Worth will claim to know the market.
+Be careful and make sure you ask your agent lots of questions, as any REALTOR in Fort Worth will tell you they know the market.

-If things don't add up, call me at (682) 667-5556 or e-mail me at , and I'd be more than happy to answer any questions you might have.
-My market knowledge will help you stay a step above the rest through the entire process.
+If it seems like they don't know everything, just call me at (682) 667-5556 or e-mail me at , and I'd be happy to answer any questions you have.
+My market knowledge will keep you a step above the rest through the entire process.

-We'll find the house of your dreams in Fort Worth, and when we do, I'll thoroughly create your purchase offer.
-The offer will be tailored exactly to your needs and the home, including some contingencies, such as getting financing, completing the inspection, and a clear title.
+We'll find the house of your dreams in the Fort Worth area, and when that happens, I'll carefully create your home purchase offer.
+The offer will be tailored exactly to your needs and the home, including several contingencies.
+A few examples are obtaining financing, finishing the home inspection, and a clean title.

-When we turn in your purchase offer, you'll probably need to submit "earnest money."
-This is a cash deposit given to the home seller to secure an offer to purchase the property.
-The amount is most often applied to the cost of closing.
-If your offer is accepted by the seller, we should close on the property within 30 to 60 days afterward.
-This allows necessary time for your mortgage financing.
+Upon submitting your purchase offer, you'll want to present "earnest money."
+This is a cash deposit given to the seller to secure the offer to purchase the property.
+The amount is usually put towards the cost of closing.
+If the offer is accepted, we should close on the property within 30 to 60 days afterward.
+This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate the deal

-A lot of contracts aren't closed on the beginning offer, and it's pretty common to receive a counter offer.
-Don't let it alarm you.
-We'll talk over whether or not to accept the counter offer, submit our own counter offer, or decline the seller's offer and move on.
+A lot of contracts don't close on the first offer.
+It's really common to receive a counter offer.
+Don't let this intimidate you.
+We'll consider whether or not to agree to the counter offer, submit our own counter offer, or decline the seller's offer and go on.

-The state of the market will play a part in how aggressively we negotiate the contract.
+The state of the market determines how aggressively we negotiate the deal.

-We'll also work within your financing constraints.
-And when it's all said and done, we'll create a deal that works well for you.
+In addition, we'll work within your financing limits.
+And at the end of the day, we'll create a contract that works well for you.

-Upon finishing the deal, you'll start working with your mortgage lender to close the loan.
+Once we sign the final contract, you'll begin working with your lender to close the loan.

-And I'll sort out all the property information your mortgage lender will need to close the loan.
+And I'll look after all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) of your closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your application.
+Your mortgage lender will send you a Loan Estimate (LE) of closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your loan application.

-This estimate depends on the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy.
-I'll examine the estimate and let you know if it all looks all right.
+The estimate is formed from the loan amount, and RESPA requirements dictate that it has to contain all closing costs and fall within a narrow range of accuracy.
+I'll go over the estimate and let you know if it all looks okay.

-Then it's time to close on your house.
-This should happen at a title company or escrow office and will most likely be a smooth and stress-free affair.
+Then it's time to close on your home.
+This will most likely happen at a title company or escrow office and is often a smooth and hassle-free occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just contact me at (682) 667-5556 or e-mail me at .
+And if you have any questions, make sure you call me at (682) 667-5556 or e-mail me at .